Van Westendorp for Pricing Research (Survey Guide)

 Why people use Van Westendorp surveys for pricing research

-The Van Westendorp survey gets around this limitation by focusing specifically on prices that would be considered “cheap” or “expensive”, giving respondents better context to help them more realistically consider their price expectations.
+The Van Westendorp survey gets around this “hypothetical bias” limitation by asking contextual questions about cheap and expensive pricing limitations rather than directly asking someone to imagine what they might pay.
+This gives people better context to realistically consider their price expectations.
 Using their answers to these questions, the Van Westendorp survey shows you the price point that the fewest people said was either too cheap or too expensive → ie. the optimal price!

 How does the Van Westendorp survey work?